 UPDATE June 14, 2020: As you can read below, this site was started to help diners navigate the overwhelming choices that we had in D.C. before the public health crisis hit.
 In light of the world changing, we made some changes too.
 We still are rooting for restaurants.
 We still want to help diners find good places to eat.
 To match the times, we have eliminated the category of “Rating” to sort restaurants.
 They are inappropriate given the times and any prior rating is now outdated.
 In its place we have provided information on the current “Status” of the restaurant – are they doing dine-in? take-out and/or delivery?
 Have they added some market features like pantry items, bulk food, and other items to what they are selling.
 Old reviews remain along with those ratings for reference, but we no longer will sort and list by rating.
 Finally, we are broadening the meaning of “recommended.”
 This site focused on only listing places we felt comfortable recommending and didn’t feel the need to list places only to tear them down.
 We also made it a requirement that each restaurant listed was visited at least once before we added it.
 Going forward, we will be adding places that may not have met the previous standard, but are good enough to not steer people away from.
-We will also be adding places based on reputation, even if we have not had the chance to visit.
 We will do what we can to help the most places we can – maybe even steakhouses – get to the other side.

 You can read the old “About” language below.
 Be safe, eat well, be kind, and tip big.

 This guide is meant to orient you through the rich terrain we D.C. diners now face.
 Washington, D.C. is going through a renaissance of dining.
 It has been decades since so many talented chefs and dedicated restaurateurs have been willing to take a chance on this city.
 The result is an explosion of new and interesting places to eat.
 Too many for most to keep track of.